erasys/backend-trial-task/README.md

 ## Task 3 (BONUS) - Checking for compromised passwords

 Extend the script you produced for Task 2 to include a check that uses a second API which tells you if passwords have been compromised in the past.
-This second API is already provided (see the next paragraph).
+This second API is already provided by [this image](https://hub.docker.com/r/erasys/compromised-pw-api).

-### Using the compromised password API

-There is a docker image available for you [on docker-hub](https://hub.docker.com/r/erasys/compromised-pw-api).
 It exposes a very simple API via port 5000.
 You can find the API documentation in the [Swagger UI in the GitHub page of this project](https://erasys.github.io/backend-trial-task/?url=swagger-compromised.yml).

 ## Sending the solution to us